Diner: Cultural significance

-But as a rule, diners were always symbols of American optimism.
 Norman Rockwell made his 1958 painting, The Runaway, generically American by placing his subjects, a young boy and a protective highway patrolman, at the counter of an anonymous diner.
 In television and cinema (e.g. The Blob, Happy Days, Grease and Diner), diners and soda fountains have come to symbolize the period of prosperity and optimism in America in the 1950s.
 They are shown as the place where teenagers meet after school and as an essential part of a date.
 The television show Alice used a diner as the setting for the program, and one is often a regular feature in sitcoms such as Seinfeld.
 The diner's cultural influence continues today.
 Many non-prefab restaurants (including franchises like Denny's) have copied the look of 1950s diners for nostalgic appeal, while Waffle House uses an interior layout derived from the diner.

 The diner Jax at the Tracks in Truckee, California, was featured in the food reality television series Diners, Drive-Ins and Dives in June 2010.

 Manhattan was once known for its diners.
 The Moondance Diner was shipped to Wyoming to make room for development.
 Diners provide a nationwide, recognizable, fairly uniform place to eat and assemble, desirable traits mirrored by fast food chains.
 The types of food served are likely to be consistent, especially within a region (exceptions being districts with large immigrant populations, in which diners and coffee shops will often cater their menus to those local cuisines), as are the prices charged.
 At the same time, diners have much more individuality than fast food chains; the structures, menus, and even owners and staff, while having a certain degree of similarity to each other, vary much more widely than the more rigidly standardized chain and franchise restaurants.
 The Poirier's Diner and Munson Diner, both manufactured by the Kullman Dining Car Company of Lebanon, New Jersey, are listed on the National Register of Historic Places.